Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Discussion

-Figure \ref{phase_diagram_AN} and \ref{phase_diagram_AS} (a) summarize $T_{\rm c}$ for the OA LESCO, and $T_{\rm m}$ and $T_{\rm sg}$ for AS LESCO. $T_{\rm c}$ for T*-type SmLa$_{1-x}$Sr$_{x}$CuO$_{4}$ (SLSCO) is also plotted as a reference~\cite{Kakeshita2009}.
-In the present study, the $x$ = 0.14 sample showed the maximum $T_{\rm c}$ and $T_{\rm c}$ decreased monotonically with increasing $x$, indicating that the present samples are located in the OD region.
-An extrapolation of the $x$-dependence of $T_{\rm c}$ yields $T_{\rm c}$ = 0 at $x$ $\sim$ 0.34 ($x_{\rm c}$), which is comparable to the critical value for the disappearance of the SC phase in T-type LSCO~\cite{Tanabe2005}.
-On the contrary, almost a constant $T_{\rm m}$ and $T_{\rm sg}$ against $x$ in the present AS LESCO implies the existence of magnetism far beyond $x_{\rm c}$.
-Consistently, the critical $x$ value for $A_{\rm 2}$ = 0 and $\lambda_{\rm 2}$ = 0 is estimated to be $\sim$0.4 from the extrapolation of $x$-dependence of $A_{\rm 2}$ and $\lambda_{\rm 2}$ at 4.5 K. (See Fig. \ref{phase_diagram_AS}(c)--\ref{phase_diagram_AS}(d).)
+On the contrary, the SG region in LESCO is quite broad against Sr concentration compared to that (0.02 $\leq$ $x$ $\leq$ 0.05) in LSCO and Bi$_{2+x}$Sr$_{2-x}$CuO$_{6+\delta}$, although $T_{\rm sg}$ in these single-layer cuprates is comparable~\cite{Wakimoto00, Enoki11, Enoki13}.
+Almost a constant $T_{\rm m}$ and $T_{\rm sg}$ against $x$ in the present AS LESCO implies the existence of magnetism far beyond $x_{\rm c}$.
+Consistently, the critical $x$ value for $A_{\rm 2}$ = 0 and $\lambda_{\rm 2}$ = 0 is estimated to be $\sim$0.4 from the extrapolation of $x$-dependence of $A_{\rm 2}$ and $\lambda_{\rm 2}$ at 4.5 K. (See Fig. \ref{phase_diagram_AS_v2}(c)--\ref{phase_diagram_AS_v2}(d).)
 Note that for each sample we evaluated $\lambda_{\rm 1}$, $A_{\rm 2}$ and $\lambda_{\rm 2}$ at 4.5 K from the interpolation or extrapolation of temperature dependence of values shown in Fig. \ref{spectra_AS_Prm_v6}(b)--\ref{spectra_AS_Prm_v6}(d).

-In the parent compound of T*-type La$_{1.2}$Tb$_{0.8}$CuO$_4$, the magnetic order takes place below $\sim$280 K~\cite{Lappas94}.
-Given the onset temperature of 280 K for the appearance of static magnetism in the T*-type parent compound, which is comparable with N\'eel temperature in T-type La$_2$CuO$_4$~\cite{Keimer1992} and T'-type $R_2$CuO$_4$~\cite{Luke90}, the present results showing disordered (no) magnetic order in AS (OA) T*-type LESCO suggest the full suppression of long-range magnetic order at $x<0.14$.
-This trend was similar to the drastic suppression of N\'eel order by hole-doping in LSCO.~\cite{Keimer1992} Therefore, the magnetic and superconducting phase diagrams in the hole-doped T*- and T-type cuprates are quantitatively the same, while the electronic structure in two systems is different~\cite{Ino2004, Lanzara2001, Yoshida2006}.